-- In Puss in Boots, Jack swallows the key that locks the box where the magic beans are kept.
+- In Puss in Boots (2011), Jack swallows the key that locks the box where the magic beans are kept.

-- The forgettable Bio Dome had one of the Idiot Heroes swallow the key to the titular biodome to keep the project going.
+- Bio-Dome had one of the Idiot Heroes swallow the key to the titular biodome to keep the project going.

 - In Cube Zero, Dodd tears out a power coupling to prevent the villains from killing his colleague Wynn and swallows it when their leader Jax confronts him over this.
 Subverted, as Jax simply paralyzes Dodd and personally cuts it out of him.